-The results can be found in Appendices E, F, G, and H. Appendices E, F, and G present voltage profiles for the model system between existing Lucas substation and Fair Park substation for the Green Line, and between existing Lucas substation and Sanders substation for the Orange Line.
+The results can be found in Appendices E, F, G, H, and I. Appendices E, F, and G present voltage profiles for the model system between existing Lucas substation and Fair Park substation for the Green Line, and between existing Lucas substation and Sanders substation for the Orange Line.
 Appendix H presents rectifier capacity and loading.
+Appendix I presents the rail voltage potentials for each scenario.